SerpentBit/ovl/README.md

 - NetworkTables (pyNetworkTables) for `NetworkTableConnection` (installed automatically)

-OVL is officially supported for python 3.7+ only!
+OVL is officially supported for python 3.7+

 Installation: